 Planning using My lessons

 Find My lessons under Plan and assess in the sidebar menu.
 You can plan, teach, review, create or delete lessons from here.
 It is useful to see all your lessons at a glance, which lessons have been assessed and which are still to be completed.
-All lessons appear in both My lessons and your Timetable.
-Read more about Planning using the timetable.
+All lessons appear in both My lessons and your Planner.
+Read more about Planning using My Planner.

 Editing and assessing planned lessons